CLOUDUH/pso-charging-optimizaiton/README.md

 # Battery charging optimization by PSO

 Battery charging optimization program.

 Use coupling model which include battery 1-RC equivalent circuit model & thermal model & aging model.

 Optimization algorithermal_model is particle swarm optimization

+You also can find .m program in this repository